 We are a reader-supported site.
 Purchases made through links may earn a commission.
 Disclosure | Medical Disclaimer

-Shilajit is a two-thousand year old Ayurvedic remedy used for various health ailments.
-It is a sticky resin-like substance that is collected from the Himalayan region of the world.
+Shilajit is a 2,000-year-old Ayurvedic remedy used for various health ailments.
+It is a sticky resin-like substance that is collected from the Himalayan region, where the cost reflects its purity and natural origin.

 If you have never heard of Shilajit before, then you have been missing out on a really important piece of Ayurvedic knowledge.
 There are a lot of different health benefits that come from the use of this herb.